Join the CoCoRaHS Network...because every drop counts!

 Who uses the CoCoRaHS data?

-CoCoRaHS is used by a wide variety of organizations and individuals.
-The National Weather Service, other meteorologists, hydrologists, emergency managers, city utilities (water supply, water conservation, storm water), insurance adjusters, USDA, engineers, mosquito control, ranchers and farmers, outdoor & recreation interests, teachers, students, and neighbors in the community are just some examples of those who visit the website and use the data.
+CoCoRaHS is used by a wide variety of organizations and individuals and accessed free through https://cocorahs.org/.
+The National Weather Service, hydrologists, emergency managers, city utilities (water supply, water conservation, storm water), insurance adjusters, USDA, engineers, mosquito control, ranchers and farmers, outdoor & recreation interests, teachers, students, and neighbors in the community are just some examples of those who visit the website and use the data.

 One of the neat things about participating in this network is coming away with the feeling that you have made an important contribution that helps others.
 By providing your daily observation, you help to fill in a piece of the weather puzzle that affects many across your area in one way or another.

-Don’t worry if you don’t get signed up in March.
+March is our big push to gain new observers in the United States with a friendly competition.
+However, don’t worry if you don’t get signed up this month.
 New observers are welcome any time of the year.
 In fact, while Kansas hasn’t won either trophy in a number of years, we have seen steady increases in observers with June actually being our top month for recruitment.
 We have also achieved a significant milestone – highest percentage of new recruits actually making their first observation.
-It is important to make that second step.
-After you sign up and get your gauge, actually deploy the gauge and send in the observations.
+It is important to take that second step: once you obtain your gauge, actually deploy the gauge and send in the observations.

-If you have questions about the program, contact Mary Knapp at Kansas State University by email at firstname.lastname@example.org or phone at 785-313-1562.
+If you have questions about the program, contact Chip Redmond at Kansas State University by email at firstname.lastname@example.org or phone at 785-477-6204.